![]() |

 Human Rights Watch (Denying Ethnic Identity -

-European Community have the Greek oppression of the Macedonians well
+European Community, and most recently the United Nations as well, have the Greek oppression of the Macedonians well

 documented, found Greece guilty, and demanded that it recognize the

-Macedonian language and nation and end its oppression.
-Despite of
+Macedonian language and nation and end the oppression.

 and peacefully continue to demand their human rights.
 Will Greece